-Hello, I’m Vanessa – a vegan mom, wife, and cat lady living in Westchester, NY and Cape Cod, MA.
+Hello, I’m Vanessa – a vegan mom, wife, and cat lady living in Westchester, NY.

 GOING MEAT FREE

 I ate meat until sometime in 2011.
 My life at the time seemed to revolve around food – going out for dinner and drinks, having friends over for a home-cooked meal, and traipsing all over Brooklyn documenting delicious eats for my food blog, Yummy Brooklyn.
 Unsurprisingly, this was accompanied by weight gain.
 It was like the NYC foodie equivalent of the freshman 15 (on top of the actual freshman 15 that I never really lost).
 I was having loads of fun, but I didn’t feel great.

 I needed a manageable change and found it through social media when I happened upon Meatless Monday, a campaign aimed at reducing the world’s meat consumption by 15% for health and environmental reasons.
 Eating lighter, vegetarian fare one day out of the week seemed like an easy way to kick-start some much needed healthy habits, so my husband and I decided to participate.

 Meatless Monday quickly turned into Meatless Tuesday, Wednesday, Thursday, Friday, Saturday, and Sunday.
 I didn’t miss the meat in my meals or all that was involved in cooking it.
 And with all of the delicious veggies and plant proteins out there to play with, I said goodbye to meat.
 Maybe I never liked it that much anyway (my mom might corroborate this).

 Later on I was looking for a Social Media Manager job and discovered that The Monday Campaigns, the non-profit behind Meatless Monday, was hiring.
 Coincidence?
 Probably!
 But it also felt like it was meant to be.